talfig/Assembler/README.md

 ## Directory Structure
 The project is organized as follows:

-- Build and Configuration/: Contains build scripts and configuration files.
+- Build and Configuration: Contains build scripts and configuration files.
-- Header Files/: Contains header files for the project.
+- Header Files: Contains header files for the project.
-- Invalid Inputs/: Contains input files that are expected to cause errors.
+- Invalid Inputs: Contains input files that are expected to cause errors.
-- Invalid Outputs/: Contains output files corresponding to invalid inputs.
+- Invalid Outputs: Contains output files corresponding to invalid inputs.
-- Source Files/: Contains the source code files.
+- Source Files: Contains the source code files.
-- Valid Inputs/: Contains input files that should be processed correctly.
+- Valid Inputs: Contains input files that should be processed correctly.
-- Valid Outputs/: Contains output files corresponding to valid inputs.
+- Valid Outputs: Contains output files corresponding to valid inputs.
-- Object Files/: Contains object files generated during compilation.
+- Object Files: Contains object files generated during compilation.